 And to her surprise, she saw her own name alongside some long-standing MCU actors:

 “And there I was with the likes of Samuel L. Jackson and Mark Ruffalo and I was like OK this is cool, this is not a thing I expected for my life.”

-When asked about the recording process, and how it felt becoming Captain Marvel, Daniels revealed:
+When asked about the recording process and how it felt to become Captain Marvel, Daniels revealed: